microsoft/playwright/docs/api.md

 #### browserApp.wsEndpoint()
 - returns: <?[string]> Browser websocket url.

-Browser websocket endpoint which can be used as an argument to [playwright.connect(options)] to establish connection to the browser.
+Browser websocket endpoint which can be used as an argument to [browserType.connect(options)] to establish connection to the browser.

 ### class: BrowserContext